darshannn10/HackTheBox/Linux Boxes/11. Node/Readme.md

-# Hack The Box - Node Walkthrough without Metasploit
+# Hack The Box - Node Walkthrough w/o Metasploit

 ## Reconnaissance
 Retrieving the IP address of the machine, I started a quick inital Nmap scan to see which ports are open and which services are running on those ports.